 I couldn’t ask for a better woman to serve the Lord with.
-She does a great job with hospitality, planning ladies’ events, and is an asset in counseling.
+She does an excellent job with hospitality, planning ladies’ events, and is an asset in counseling.
 She invests in Woodland Christian Church, and especially in the other women.
 If I wasn’t a pastor, I feel like the church would miss out having her as a pastor’s wife.

-We have been blessed with seven children that we homeschool.
+We have been blessed with eight children that we homeschool.
 Our ninth child is due September 21, 2021.

 During college I went through Army ROTC and was commissioned as an Armor (Tank) Officer upon graduation.
 After serving in the Army I started teaching elementary school, and coaching football and wrestling.
 During my second year teaching my brother died of a drug overdose, and soon after that I became a Christian.

 After my conversion I quickly developed a passion for studying and teaching God’s Word.
 My interest in teaching school decreased, and my desire to pastor increased.
 A part-time youth pastor position became available at a nearby church, Grace Baptist.
 They hired me, and when the church grew, they brought me on full-time as an associate pastor.
 I remained there until coming to Washington in 2010 to be the senior pastor of Woodland Christian Church.